data-slinky/data-slinky.github.io/_posts/2016-07-27-uiuc-network-p3.md

 uses to render a forced layout graph is _O(n log n)_ so it might take your browser a bit of time to render.
 Also, the visualization will not look pretty since everything is too cluttered.
 Therefore, I suggest taking a sample of the data for this next step.
-I provided all of the departments associated with the engineering college in the git repo as the sample I'm going to use.
+I provided all of the departments associated with the engineering college in the Github repository as the sample I'm going to use.

 # 2.5 Setting up simple server